jujethmillares/jujethmillares/README.md

-# Welcome to Jey's Student Profile! 📚
+# Welcome to Jujeth's Student Profile! 📚

 👋 Hello, I'm Jujeth, a passionate student exploring the world of technology and learning every day.